recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 ```shell
 mosquitto_pub -h 127.0.0.1 -t "mqtt/test" -m "Hello mqtt"
 ```
 If everything goes well, the subscriber will receive the message "Hello mqtt".
-Then we can subscribe another topic different from "mqtt/#" as subscriber, and send message as publisher again.
+Then we can subscribe another topic different from "mqtt/#" as a subscriber, and send the message as a publisher again.
 You can find that the broker will block the subscriber to receive the message.